Greed is (NOT) Good

 Chief Investment Officer

 P.S.
-It is still January and not too late to think about goals and visions for the rest of the year and beyond.
+It is still January, and it’s not too late to think about goals and visions for the rest of the year and beyond.
 When thinking about goal setting, which should be about improving life and work experience, the Japanese have an interesting concept called Ikigai.

 Source: Oliver, L. (August 9, 2017).
 Is This Japanese Concept the Secret to a Long, Happy, meaningful Life?
 World Economic Forum.